h3abionet/h3aphenstds/Kidney Disease Toolkit v2.0/README.md

 ## Description

 The Kidney Disease toolkit can be used to collect essential phenotypes associated with Kidney Disease-related research including personal History of Kidney Failure, Kidney Function Assay and Blood Cell Count.
-This document establishes guidelines (particularly applicable in Africa) on using the toolkit and collecting  detailed, relevant and harmonised phenotype and exposure data for research.

 ## Phenotypes